UPSC Exam > UPSC Notes > Indian Polity CSE > Laxmikanth Summary: Amendment of the Constitution

 By Special Majority of Parliament

-• Special Majority Needed: To change most parts of the Constitution, a special majority is required in Parliament.
+• Special Majority Needed: To amend most parts of the Constitution, a special majority is required in Parliament.
 This means more than half of all members in both the Lok Sabha and Rajya Sabha need to agree.
 Also, two-thirds of the members present and voting must support the change.

 • Total Membership Matters: When we say 'total membership,' it means all the members in the House, regardless of whether some seats are empty or members are absent.